Crash of a Douglas C-47 Dakota III off RAF Portreath: 12 killed

 Circumstances:

-The twin engine aircraft left RAF Davidstow Moor at 1455LT to find a dinghy spotted off Guernsey Island.
-En route, the crew was informed that weather conditions were deteriorating and that he should divert to Exeter Airport.
-While flying along the north shore of Cornwall, the aircraft crashed into the Carbis Bay, one mile off Saint Ives.
+The twin engine airplane departed RAF Davidstow Moor at 1455LT to find a dinghy spotted off Guernsey Island.
+En route, the crew was informed about the deterioration of the weather conditions and was instructed to divert to Exeter Airport.
+While flying along the north shore of Cornwall, the aircraft went out of control and crashed into the Carbis Bay, 1,6 km off Saint Ives.
 Four crew members were killed while the captain was seriously injured.
-He died from his injuries a day later.
+He died the following day from injuries sustained.

 Crew (279th Squadron):